Brow Studio

 Mature skin:

-Mature skin needs a gentle approach.
-Soft color, careful shaping, and realistic expectations matter.
+Mature skin requires a gentle approach.
+Soft color, careful shaping, and realistic expectations are essential for effective microblading aftercare.
 Pomi will recommend the best brow technique based on your skin texture and desired look.

 How Long Before You Need a Touch-Up?